-The MG may explicitly invoke megaco:connect/4 with the atom 'preliminary\mid' as a temporary MID of the MGC, send an initial message, the Service Change Request, to the MGC and then wait for an initial message, the Service Change Reply.
+The MG may explicitly invoke megaco:connect/4 with the atom 'preliminary_mid' as a temporary MID of the MGC, send an intial message, the Service Change Request, to the MGC and then wait for an initial message, the Service Change Reply.
 When the reply arrives, the Megaco application will pick the MID of the MGC from the message header and automatically upgrade the connection to be a "normal" connection.
-By using this method of establishing the connection, the callback function UserMod:handle\connect/2 to be invoked twice.
-First with a ConnHandle with the remote\mid-field set to preliminary\mid, and then when the connection upgrade is done with the remote\mid-field set to the AGC.
+By using this method of establishing the connection, the callback function UserMod:handle_connect/2 to be invoked twice.
+First with a ConnHandle with the remote_mid-field set to preliminary_mid, and then when the connection upgrade is done with the remote_mid-field set to the actual MID of the MGC.